archambaultv/brightsidebudget/README.md

 # Brightside Budget
 🎶 Always look on the bright side of your finance 🎶

-Brightside budget is my personal python library to manage my personal finance.
+Brightside budget is my personal python library to manage my finance.

 ## Overview of the library
 The data is stored in CVS files and the library provides a `Journal` class.
 The